wp-plugins/wordpress-sphinx-plugin/readme.txt

 	`keywords` varchar(255) NOT NULL default '',
 	`date_added` datetime NOT NULL default '0000-00-00 00:00:00',
 	`keywords_full` varchar(255) NOT NULL default '',
+        `status` tinyint(1) NOT NULL DEFAULT '0',
 	PRIMARY KEY  (`id`),
 	KEY `keywords` (`keywords`)
-);
+) ENGINE=MyISAM;

-If your WordPress installation's table prefix is not "wp_", substitute the correct value.
+If your WordPress installation's table prefix is not "wp_", substitute it with the correct value.

 = Start Sphinx Search at boot =